obsidiansystems/ex-healthcare-claims-processing/README.md

 1. **Referral**

-    The Primary Care Provider creates a referral for Patient 1 in the system, sending the patient to a radiology lab (Radiologist) for an x-ray of a possible fracture.
+    The Primary Care Provider creates a referral for "John Doe" in the system, sending the patient to a radiology lab (Radiologist) for an x-ray of a possible fracture.
 The system checks to verify that the patient is eligible for treatment under their insurance and calculates the cost of the procedure for this patient.

     Checks include: